Converg3nce/matic-docs/docs/newbies/getting-started-solidity.md

                 revert("property is not available for the selected dates");
               }
         }
-  The function first retrieves the `property` object from storage and then runs a few checks, which are:
+  * The function first retrieves the `property` object from storage and then runs a few checks, which are:
-  1. `require(...)` checks if the property is active; the first arguement is a boolean condition, the second argument is the error message for when the condition turns out to be false
+    * The `require(...)` checks if the property is active; the first arguement is a boolean condition, the second argument is the error message for when the condition turns out to be false
-  2. The second assertion is a check of the range of available dates for the particular property of interest.
+    * The second assertion is a check of the range of available dates for the particular property of interest.

 3. `markPropertyAsInactive`